iROSA-lab/Docker_env_Tiago-/README.md

     ```
     For **Franka**:

-    Use the pre-built docker image avaialable at dockerhub:
+    Use the pre-built docker image available at dockerhub:
     ```
     docker pull 3liyounes/pearl_robots:franka_wo_nvidia
     ```